 Celebration of First Eucharist

-First Eucharist is ordinarily received when children are in the second grade.
+First Eucharist is ordinarily received when children are in 2nd grade.
 Preparation includes parent sessions and adult enrichment opportunities to learn more about the sacrament, as well as children's formation through the Religious Education Program.
 For more information, contact Sandy Slivon at 694-6018 x 4158.

 Sacrament of Reconciliation

 The ordinary time for reconciliation is the First and Third Saturday of the month, 4:00-4:30pm.
 The Reconciliation Room is located at the front of the church on the north side, and provides opportunity for anonymous or face-to-face reception of the sacrament.
 Arrangements to receive the sacrament at other times can be made by calling the Parish Office at 694-6018.

 First Reconciliation is normally celebrated when the children are in 2nd grade, prior to making their First Communion.
 Preparation includes parent sessions and children's formation through the Religious Education program.
 Contact Sandy Slivon at 694-6018 x 4158.

 Students share the Sacrament of Confirmation in the junior year of high school or later.
 Preparation for Confirmation involves study, service hours, worship with the parish community, and spiritual growth, especially retreat experiences.
 Contact the Director of Youth Ministry at 694-6018 x 4157 or click HERE to visit the Youth web page.

 For those adults who have not been confirmed, but have received Baptism and First Eucharist, or for those adults who are seeking an update on their faith, we conduct a series of classes each Fall and Spring.
 Please call the Christian Formation office at 694-6018 x 4150 for more information or click HERE to visit the Christian Formation web page.